 The schedule for liberalization of the protocol in trade in goods of the AfCFTA agreement identified three types of products-non-sensitive products, sensitive products, and excluded products-and two groups of countries-least developing countries (LDCs) and non-LDCs (table 2.1).
 The LDCs have a longer period for tariffs liberalization, with 10 years to liberalize 90 per cent of tariff lines for the non-sensitive products and 13 years to liberalize sensitive products.
+Non-LDCs have 5 years to liberalize 90 per cent of their tariff lines for non-sensitive The AfCFTA is the world's largest free trade area in the number of member states and the scope.
+As of January 2025, all except one African country had signed the agreement, with Eritrea the only exception.

-Non-LDCs have 5 years to liberalize 90 per cent of their tariff lines for non-sensitive products and 10 years for sensitive products, which can constitute up to 7 per cent of tariff lines.
+products and 10 years for sensitive products, which can constitute up to 7 per cent of tariff lines.
 Moreover, LDCs and non-LDCs have the possibility to exclude up to 3 per cent of their tariff lines if this does not represent more than 10 per cent of intra-African import value (table 2.1).
 In practical terms, by 2033-13 years from the date of entry into force of the AfCFTA agreement-trade in 97 per cent of all goods originating in Africa should be traded across borders free of any customs duties or other charges having equivalent effect.